ideatrace-ai/smartdocs/README.md

 ## How to Use

 1. Open [http://localhost:3000](http://localhost:3000) in your browser.
-2. Upload an audio file (MP3, WAV, M4A).
+2. Upload an audio file (MP3, WAV, M4A, MP4).
 3. The system will process the file through the pipeline.
-You can watch the terminal logs to see the progress of each worker.
+You can watch the progress in the web interface.
+4. Once processing is complete, click the "Download Requirements Document" button to get your Markdown file.
+5. Alternatively, access documents via the API at `http://localhost:8080/gateway/download/{audio_hash}`.